 Pro tip: after the rain, go to the rocky area.
 The rock platforms will hold a lot of water in the puddles bringing in new compositions and opportunities.

 The radiance of such pools depends on the angle of the light.
 Of course, the sky stays where it is but you still can manipulate this angle by choosing a lower/higher point of view.
 Typically, the lower point of view allows for more light to reflect (because the bright part of the sky is very low).
 You’ll be surprised how much radiance another 10 cm off your tripod height add.
+This technique works best for the sunset or sunrise landscape because of the colors and the angle.

 #9 Focus in a Smart Way